Seahawks notes: Tight end Greg Olsen, defensive tackle Bryan Mone added to roster for Rams game

 Starting left guard Mike Iupati is listed as doubtful for the game as he deals with stingers while starting right tackle Brandon Shell is questionable with a sprained ankle.

-But Carroll said Shell “has got a chance to play,” saying he will suit up.
+But Carroll said Shell “has got a chance to play” and will suit up.
 That could mean Shell will be ticketed for an emergency role with Seattle having gotten good play last week out of his replacement, Cedric Ogbuehi.

 The Seahawks appear likely to go again with Jordan Simmons in place of Iupati.

 “Mike’s dealing with stingers he had in the game last week and we’ll wait and see on that one,” Carroll said.
 “It’s been bothering him in and out through some of the year but it was more acute this week.
-Jordan has done a really nice job — big physical kid, really comfortable playing now that he’s played a lot of football for us so it’s not like we have guys coming in that hasn’t don’t have the experience.
+Jordan has done a really nice job — big, physical kid, really comfortable playing now that he’s played a lot of football for us so it’s not like we have guys coming in that hasn’t don’t have the experience.
 Jordan has played against these guys in the past and so we’re looking forward to him playing well if that’s the way it goes.”

 Simmons has seven career starts, the first of which came in 2018 against the Rams in Los Angeles, a game in which Seattle rushed for 273 yards in a 36-31 defeat.